janmaarten-a11y/janmaarten.com/README.md

 # [janmaarten.com](https://janmaarten.com)

 Personal portfolio and blog.
-Built on [Ghost](https://ghost.org/) with a heavily customised theme that began as a fork of [Kyoto](https://themex.studio/kyoto/) and has since diverged into its own thing — codenamed **portforkioto**.
+Built on [Ghost](https://ghost.org/) with a heavily customised theme that began as a fork of [Kyoto](https://themex.studio/kyoto/) and has since diverged into its own thing.

 Issues with the site or its accessibility can be submitted [here](https://github.com/janmaarten-a11y/janmaarten.com/issues/new/choose).